Background

 - Gene therapy for arteriogenesis and angiogenesis.

-- Targeted anti-inflammatory therapies in AAA [25] and atherosclerosis [26].
+- Targeted anti-inflammatory therapies in abdominal aortic aneurysm (AAA) (Golledge 2017)π and atherosclerosis (Libby 2021).

 Wearables and Remote Monitoring